solidsense-sdamaj/Solidsense-connect-gateway/README.md

 --------

-This folder contains the Deby-based reference implementation of the CIP Core project for multiple boards.
+This folder contains the Deby-based reference implementation of the Solidsense Core project for multiple boards.
 Deby is a reference distribution built with poky and meta-debian, a layer for the poky build system that allows cross-building file system images from Debian stable source packages.

 Goal
-  * Input: Debian and CIP kernel source code
+  * Input: Debian and kernel source code
   * Build mechanism: bitbake with meta-debian
-  * Output: Minimum deployable CIP base system
+  * Output: deployable base system and performing the function of an IoT gateway for Wirepas, BLE, LTE and Wi-Fi.

 Supported boards
 ----------------